Back to Home Page or

 information through the ordinary five senses, and that therefore, the mind

 is subject to the laws of the mechanical world.
 Laboratory tests have

-attempted to determine the existence of extrasensory perception, and
+attempted to determine the existence of ESP, and discover the physical

 However, increasing evidence is demonstrating that ESP does exist, but it

 cannot be explained or quantified by physical laws; and furthermore, that